iusztinpaul/energy-forecasting/README_CICD.md

 ## Run the CI/CD Pipeline

-Now make any change to the code, push it to git, and the GitHub Actions should trigger automatically.
+Now make any change to the code, push it to the main branch, and the GitHub Actions files should trigger automatically.

 To see their results, check your GitHub repository's `Actions` tab.